Can’t find what you’re looking for?

 Most Russian Flagship students participate in one of the Advanced Russian Language & Area Studies Programs (RLASP) or the Critical Language Scholarship program, both of which are operated by American Councils.

-If students want to receive Flagship support for summer study abroad, they must participate in the 8-week RLASP program in Almaty, Kazakhstan run by American Councils.
-This program (located at the Al-Farabi Kazakh National University) has been carefully vetted by the National Language Flagship in Washington D.C. and has been approved as a co-sponsored program by Indiana University’s Overseas Study Advisory Council.
-The IU Russian Flagship, the IU Office of Overseas Study (OVST), and American Councils place great emphasis on the safety and well-being of study abroad participants and each has established a set of measures to ensure the health and safety of participants.
-You can read about the responsibilities of the IU Office of Overseas study here, and below are the measures put in place by American Councils:
+If students want to receive Flagship support for summer study abroad, they must participate in an 8-week RLASP program in Almaty, Kazakhstan; Yerevan, Armenia; or Tbilisi, Georgia or in the UGA program in Riga, Latvia.
+These programs are run by American Councils and have been carefully vetted by the National Language Flagship in Washington D.C.
+Moreover, Almaty, Yerevan, and Riga have been approved as co-sponsored programs by Indiana University (full list of co-sponsored programs here).
+The IU Russian Flagship, the IU Office of Education Abroad, and American Councils place great emphasis on the safety and well-being of study abroad participants and each has established a set of measures to ensure the health and safety of participants.

-- American Councils will enroll all students in comprehensive overseas health, accident, and evacuation insurance through Cultural Insurance Services International (CISI) for the duration of the program.
+- American Councils enrolls all students in comprehensive overseas health, accident, and evacuation insurance through Cultural Insurance Services International (CISI) for the duration of the program.
 CISI provides medical coverage of up to $250,000 per accident or illness.
 Enrollment in the CISI plan also provides full coverage for emergency medical evacuation.

 - To read more about other safety and health measures you can visit American Councils’ Study Abroad.